 Garlic is a wonderfully fragrant herb to add to many cooked dishes.
-It has numerous health benefits, acts as an antibiotic, cures chest infections, lowers cholesterol and blood pressure and prevents strokes by thinning the blood.
+It has numerous health benefits, acts as an antibiotic, helps with chest infections, lowers cholesterol and blood pressure and prevents strokes by thinning the blood.

 Garlic has a specific planting window from mid-February to the end of March.
 For best results one should use organically grown garlic.